 - International emergency medical insurance

-Not included: Airfare*, passport and visa fees, some meals, required textbooks and/or course materials.
+Not included: Airfare*, passport and visa fees, COVID-19 testing in the U.S. before departure, COVID-19 testing while abroad, vaccinations, some meals, required textbooks and/or course materials.

 *Note: This program does not include a group flight.
 Information regarding arrival times and location will be sent out to all participants after the application deadline.
 Do not purchase airfare until you receive the "Green Light for Flights" notice from the Global Education Office via email.
 The notice will include information on the arrival/departure airports, flight times, and where to meet the group.
 Students who fail to follow the guidelines GEO sends out will be responsible for applicable costs of changing their flights.